Relic: History

-Some early Christians attributed healing powers to the pulvis (dust) from graves of saints, including Gregory of Tours.
+Some early Christians attributed healing powers to the dust from graves of saints, including Gregory of Tours.
 The cult of Martin of Tours was very popular in Merovingian Gaul, and centered at a great church built just outside the walls of Tours.
 When Saint Martin died on November 8, 397, at a village halfway between Tours and Poitiers, the inhabitants of these cities were ready to fight for his body, which the people of Tours managed to secure by stealth.
 Tours became the chief point of Christian pilgrimage in Gaul, a place for the healing of the sick.

 Gregory of Tours travelled to the shrine when he had contracted a serious illness.
 Later, as bishop of Tours, Gregory wrote extensively about miracles attributed to the intercession of St Martin.
 Nestorian Christianity utilized the hanānā–a mixture made with the dust of Thomas the Apostle's tomb–for healing.
 Within the Assyrian Church of the East, it is consumed by a couple getting married in the Mystery of Crowning.

 The Second Council of Nicaea in 787 drew on the teaching of St. John Damascene that homage or respect is not really paid to an inanimate object, but to the holy person, the veneration of a holy person is itself honour paid to God.
 The Council decreed that every altar should contain a relic, making it clear that this was already the norm, as it remains to the present day in Catholic and Orthodox churches.
 The veneration of the relics of the saints reflects a belief that the saints in heaven intercede for those on earth.
 A number of cures and miracles have been attributed to relics, not because of their own power, but because of the holiness of the saint they represent.

 Many tales of miracles and other marvels were attributed to relics beginning in the early centuries of the church.
 These became popular during the Middle Ages.
 They were collected in books of hagiography such as the Golden Legend or the works of Caesarius of Heisterbach.
 These miracle tales made relics much sought-after during the period.
 By the Late Middle Ages, the collecting of, and dealing in, relics had reached enormous proportions, and had spread from the church to royalty, and then to the nobility and merchant classes.

 The Council of Trent of 1563 enjoined bishops to instruct their flocks that "the holy bodies of holy martyrs ... are to be venerated by the faithful, for through these [bodies] many benefits are bestowed by God on men".
 The Council further insisted that "in the invocation of saints, the veneration of relics and the sacred use of images, every superstition shall be removed and all filthy lucre abolished."
 There are also many relics associated with Jesus.